UPPMAX/UPPMAX-documentation/docs/software/intel_vtune.md

 any question you have about the performance of your code, including MPI and OpenMP code.

-VTune is focused choosing optimizing techniques that will yield good results, whereas Amplifier is more broadly aimed at performance analysis.
+VTune is focused choosing optimising techniques that will yield good results, whereas Amplifier is more broadly aimed at performance analysis.

 In order to use VTune do the following: